Knowledge base

 Has this FAQ been helpful?

-This guide explains the behavior of email when a redirection is activated on an email address managed with Infomaniak, and whose target is a Gmail address.
+This guide explains the behavior of email in the case of a redirection activated on an email address managed with Infomaniak, and whose target is a Gmail address.

 Message not displayed on Gmail